Aditya0257/fintransact/README.md

 This project aims to create a comprehensive financial transaction platform that facilitates various types of transactions, including on-ramping, peer to peer transaction with customized settings to lock certain amount of money for improved money management.

+## Tech Stack

+- Turborepo (Build system orchestrator) with npm workspace as Monorepo
+- next.js(FinTransact app - both BE & FE)
+- Express(Webhook server)
+- React + Vite(netbanking simulation FE)
+- Postgres DB with Prisma ORM
+- Recoil (Client side state management)

+### To be implemented:

+- CI-CD pipeline for automatic integration on commit by running build tests and deployment to EC2 Server as a docker image
+- Websockets for listening to OnRampTransaction status update in DB from webhook side, then updating it in client side.

 ## System Architecture

 ![OnRamping System Architecture & Workflow](https://github.com/Aditya0257/fintransact/blob/master/onRampTransc_lightmode_img.png)